-- (a) You may install and use the Software on a single computer; OR install and store the Software on a storage device, such as a network server, used only to install the Software on your other computers over an internal network, provided you have a license for each separate computer on which the Software is installed and run.
-A license for the Software may not be shared, installed or used concurrently on different computers. - (b) The Chat Mapper Indie version allows the registered user to publish its work according to the license agreement, but neither Chat

-Mapper nor any principal, director, officer, employee, agent, shareholder or affiliate of Chat Mapper can or shall be held liable for the content of the publication.

-- (c) The Chat Mapper Indie version guaranties to the registered user free updates for a whole version cycle and for at least 12 (twelve) months. - (d) The Chat Mapper Indie version may not be licensed and used by any companies or incorporated entities that had more than 10 (ten) employees or a turnover in excess of \$250,000 USD in their last fiscal year.
+- (a) You may install and use the Software on a single computer; OR install and store the Software on a storage device, such as a net server, used only to install the Software on your other computers over an internal network, provided you have a license for each so computer on which the Software is installed and run.
+A license for the Software may not be shared, installed or used concurrently different computers. - (b) The Chat Mapper Indie version allows the registered user to publish its work according to the license agreement, but neither UBrain Studios nor any principal, director, officer, employee, agent, shareholder or affiliate of Urban Brain Studios can or shall be he for the content of the publication. - (c) The Chat Mapper Indie version guaranties to the registered user free updates for a whole version cycle and for at least 12 (two months. - (d) The Chat Mapper Indie version may not be licensed and used by any companies or incorporated entities that had more than 1 employees or a turnover in excess of \$250,000 USD in their last fiscal year.